 What can taste better than a fresh ripe orange, fresh from a tree?
 You can try this in Portugal's main orange growing province of Algarve.
 It produces up to 70% of all citrus harvested in the country.
 That means about 300,000-400,000 tonnes of fruit each year.

-Oranges from the Silves area are considered amongst the best in the country or even the world due to the quality of the soil and the microelements from the waters of Rio Arade.
+Oranges from the Silves area are considered among the best in the country or even the world due to the quality of the soil and the micro nutrients from the waters of Rio Arade.
 Local stores offer delicious home-made orange jam that tastes great with local cheeses and other delicious foods produced in Algarve.

 Tavira is another small city in Algarve where orange grove excursions are available.
 The harvesting starts in November and can last until March.